bg-write/chatGPT-cheatsheet/README.md

 ### Preparing For A Job Interview

 - I have three years of experience coding in HTML, CSS, and JavaScript.
 Write a resume for me. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
-- I'm applying for a front-end engineer role at COMPANY.
+- I'm applying for a front-end engineer role at Netflix.
 Write a cover letter for me. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - Act as a technical interviewer and ask me 5 questions about JavaScript
   - What is the answer to the first question? ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - You are conducting an interview for a senior Front End developer role.
 I want you to ask me difficult React.js, HTML, CSS, and JavaScript interview questions.
 Your response should contain the difficulty rating, but do not give me the answer or any other information.
 Start by asking me one question. ([Web Dev Simplified](https://www.youtube.com/watch?v=Btc9sRIu2jw))